Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/reorder_buffer/valid_ready_reorder_buffer.md

 ![valid_ready_reorder_buffer](valid_ready_reorder_buffer.symbol.svg)

 Synchronous buffer that ensures in-order data reading from out-of-order data writes with valid-ready handshake flow control.
 The buffer operates with a three-stage protocol: in-order reservation of slots, out-of-order writing to reserved slots, and in-order reading of written data.
-The handshake protocol ensures that transfers only occur when both valid and ready signals are asserted, automatically managing flow control for all three stages.
+The handshake protocol ensures that transfers only occur when both valid and ready signals are asserted, providing inherent backpressure and safety.

+The design is structured as a modular architecture with valid-ready handshake logic wrapping a separate controller for dual-pointer management and validity tracking, and a generic simple dual-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.

 The buffer maintains separate reservation and read pointers to track the order of operations.
 Data can only be read when it becomes available at the head of the queue (read pointer position), ensuring strict in-order delivery even when writes complete out of order.
-The valid-ready protocol eliminates the need for external enable logic and provides automatic flow control protection.

 ## Parameters